Cardinals Late Rally Ruins 49ers Home Opener

 Photo by 49ers

-Two failed field goal attempts by Zane Gonzalez didn’t slow down Arizona’s offense.
-Late in the second Murray’s pass intended for Maxx Williams was intercepted by Jaquiski Tartt who rushed it back for 16 yards.
-Gould kicked his second field goal for 24-yard making it a 13-7 game.
-Gonzalez kicked a 56-yard field goal to end the half 13-10.
+Two missed field goal attempts by Zane Gonzalez didn’t slow down Arizona’s offense.
+Late in the second quarter, Kyler Murray’s pass intended for Maxx Williams was intercepted by Jaquiski Tartt, who returned it 16 yards.
+Robbie Gould followed with a 24-yard field goal, extending San Francisco’s lead to 13-7.
+However, Gonzalez redeemed himself with a 56-yard field goal as time expired in the half, cutting the 49ers’ lead to 13-10.

-With no points in the third, Murray took matters into his own hands with a 22-yard touchdown of his own to make it a 17-13 game.
-Despite a few missed passes and throwing the ball away when Kendrick Bourne was wide open in the end zone, Garoppolo found McKinnon for a 5-yard touchdown to retake the lead 20-17.
+The third quarter remained scoreless until Murray took matters into his own hands.
+He scrambled for a 22-yard rushing touchdown, giving Arizona a 17-13 advantage.
+Despite some struggles, including missed opportunities and throwing the ball away when Kendrick Bourne was open in the end zone, Jimmy Garoppolo connected with Jerick McKinnon for a 5-yard touchdown, putting San Francisco back on top, 20-17.

 “It just comes down to executing down the stretch,” Richard Sherman said.
 “Any time you get to play, we got to knock the rust off some things, some communication things we have to do better, but I think overall, we feel good about where we are.